nikhil-chigali/Github_Commands/README.md

 # Say you are working on some big project and you ended up making so many commits on your repo that you lost track of it,
 # In such a case, you can just type in,
 $ git log
-# This command gives all the information about your past commits, time of commit, author, etc.,
+# This command gives all the information about your past commits, time of commit, author who made the commit and the unique hash value of each commit.

 # If you just need the list of past commits and nothing else, you could use
 $ git log --oneline